-Enrollment for the following courses starts on September 13.
+Enrollment for the following courses starts on September 06.

-SE The Origin of Thought (Christopher Gauker)
+SE The Perception/Cognition Divide (Christopher Gauker)

 Enrollment for the following courses starts on February 10.